syncfusion-content/asp.net-core-docs/aspnet-core/Chart/User-Interactions.md

 **Range mode**

-To fetch the selected area data points value, you can set the selectionSettings Mode as **Range** in the chart series.
-The selection rectangle can be drawn as horizontally, vertically or in both direction by using **RangeType** property and the selected data’s are returned as an array collection in the **RangeSelected** event.
+To fetch the selected area data points value, set the **selectionSettings** Mode to **Range** in the chart series.
+The selection rectangle can be drawn as horizontally, vertically, or in both directions by using **RangeType** property, and selected data are returned as an array collection in the **RangeSelected** event.

 {% highlight cshtml %}